indratanusaha/indratanusaha.github.io/_posts/2025-11-02-my-blog-post.md

 We've reached a point where villages (true village communities in spirit) are vanishing at an alarming rate, same as endangered animals.
 This is fueled by both the greed induced by late-stage capitalism reaching peaks & also the despicable ignorance of the common people.

-## Reality Check on Climate Change: we're reaching a tipping point
+## Climate Change: we're reaching a tipping point

 The earth has been warning us from the past 7-10 years.
 The imbalance in the external world mirrors our inner chaos & reflects a civilization that has lost its way for short-term greed.